dmiller15/stranger-project/README.md

 ## Adding an ssh keypair for the login node

-You won't be performing any computations on the login node, except to ssh into any VMs you've spun up.

-SSH into the griffin login node and repeat the previous steps to generate a keypair on the login node.
+SSH into the griffin login node and repeat the previous Mac/Linux steps to generate a keypair on the login node.

-(This might not be necessary) After this keypair is added, you will need to add it to both the ssh-agent and to nova:

-`# Unnecessary # ssh-add <path-to-private-key>`

-`# Unnecessary? # nova keypair-add --pub-key <path-to-key> <name>`

-Replacing <name> with a name of your choice (keep it simple)

-Under Access and Security
+Under Access and Security in the web console:

 * Click Import Keypair
 * Name your keypair the same name you used for the `nova` command earlier